knobs-dials/pexpecter/README.md

     ["port>",                        '22'],
     ["user>",                        'myuser'],
     ['SSH password, leave',          'y'],
     ['password:',                    'hackme'], # will also match the confirm.
-Would be more readable to ['key_file>',                    ''],
+Would be more readable to separate that out ['key_file>',                    ''],
     ['Only PEM encrypted key[^>]+>', 'n'],
     ['key_use_agent>',               ''],